Solar panels can significantly offset your energy costs, and in some cases may even provide all the power you need for your home or business.

 How much will a 6.6kW solar system save me?

-There are way too many variables to determine how much a 6.6kW solar system will save you, but given its general output capacity, there are some serious financial gains to be made by installing such a rig.
-As mentioned earlier, this size of a solar system can easily cover the annual energy needs of a typical Australian household.
+There are many variables to determine how much money a 6.6kW solar system will save you.
+However, given its general output capacity, this size of this solar system can easily cover the annual energy needs of a typical Australian household.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.